 - May extend content to flexible, mobile-first front end frameworks such as React.js, Vue.js, Ember.js et al for Single Page Applications (SPAs) and Progressive Web Apps (PWAs) -- depending on your environment

-Like legacy ecommerce platforms, content management systems were traditionally developed and deployed as monoliths with all components tightly coupled within a single code base, making development, scalability and extensibility challenging and complex.
-And as with digital commerce, such CMSes were built primarily for the Web, before the advent of mobile, wearables, IoT, voice and other modern touchpoints.
+Like legacy ecommerce platforms, content management systems were traditionally developed and deployed as monoliths with all components tightly coupled within a single code base, making development, scalability, and extensibility challenging and complex.
+And as with digital commerce, such CMS solutions were built primarily for a browser-only world, before the rise of mobile, wearables, IoT, voice commerce, and other modern digital commerce touchpoints.

-Many CMS vendors have taken the first step towards headless architecture by decoupling the front end from the back end content repository, thus separating content creation from delivery.
-With a decoupled CMS, the head is provided with the solution, but its use is optional.
+Many CMS vendors have taken the first step towards embracing a headless architecture by decoupling the front-end from the back-end content repository, thus separating content creation from delivery.
+With a decoupled CMS, the “head” (i.e. the front-end user interface that the end-customer interacts with) is provided with the CMS solution, but its use is optional.
 The CMS’ API can connect to any front end in place of or alongside the application’s head.

 This decoupling enables content to be deployed to multiple front end environments, and also allows a website to be redesigned or significantly updated without reimplementing or restarting the CMS.